Mingggggggggggggg/ImageFolderSplitter/README.md

 ## Check the sourcecode
 Feel free to check the sourcecode and report any issues you may find.
 I am happy to learn from my mistakes

+I would like to convert the python file into an .exe but auto-to-exe can't seem to import DLLs and pyinstaller just straight up does not work/install